-What is Putaway Process in Warehouse?
+What is the Putaway Process in Warehouse?

 Benefits of Optimized Warehouse Putaway Process